 During Kids Week, a child aged 16 or under goes free with any full paying adult, and parents can also purchase up to two extra children’s tickets at half price.
 There is also a range of free activities which accompany performances and can help make your family theatre trip even more magical.

-Get cheap theatre tickets with initiatives like Official London Theatre’s New Year Sale
+5. Get cheap theatre tickets with initiatives including Official London Theatre’s New Year Sale

 In case you hadn’t heard, during January and February, a whole host of top London shows offer amazing discounts through Official London Theatre’s New Year Sale, inviting you to get into London theatre.
 Tickets are reduced to £10, £20, £30 or £40 depending on the show, offering some of the cheapest London theatre tickets of the year.

-Our New Year Sale is over for 2019, but make sure to sign up to our newsletters to be the first to learn about future promotions.
+Our New Year Sale has finished for this year, but be sure to sign up to our newsletters to be the first to learn about all our events and other future promotions.